horriblename/nixrun-nvim/README.md

 NixRunPlugin    # installs a vim plugin
 ```

-- Treesitter parsers are taken from `nixpkgs#vimPlugins.nvim-treesitter.builtGrammars`.
+- Treesitter parsers are taken from `nixpkgs#vimPlugins.nvim-treesitter.builtGrammars`
-- Plugins are taken from `nixpkgs#vimPlugins`
+- Plugins are taken from `nixpkgs#vimPlugins`,
+  or a custom flake: `yourFlake#some-plugin`,
+  or a flakeref URL: `github:t-troebst/perfanno.nvim`

-- Tab completion is available
+- Tab completion is available for the simple nixpkgs parsers/plugins

 ## Example